anywhichway/lmdb-cluster/README.md

 ## PUT /data/:environment/:name/?version=:version&ifVersion=:ifversion - returns id

-Puts an object value, assigns and id if needed, indexes the object, and returns the id.
+Puts an object value (note no key is provided above), assigns an id if needed, indexes the object, and returns the id.
 The object is the contents of the request body.
 If `:version` is provided, it will be used for the version.
 Putting will only occur when the version of the original matches `:ifversion`, when `:ifversion` is provided.

-Returns the id of the object.
+Currently, all top level properties on all objects are indexed.
+Nested properties are not indexed.
+This may change in the future.

 ## PUT /data/:environment/:name/:key?version=:version&ifVersion=:ifversion - returns boolean

 Puts a value (the contents of the request body) into the database `:name` at the `:key`, optionally with the `version` provided.
 If `ifVersion` is provided, only puts if the version of the old value is `:ifversion`.

-## SEARCH /data/:environment/:name/pattern=:pattern&valueMatch=:valueMatch&select=:select&limit=:limit&offset=:offset&reverse=:reverse&versions=:versions - returns result object

-Uses [lmdb-index](https://github.com/anywhichway/lmdb-index) to search the database `:name` for the `:pattern` and returns a range of values.
-The `:pattern` is a JSON.stringified `URLEncoded` string.
-The remaining parameters are the same as for `GET /data/:environment/:name/range=:range&limit=:limit&offset=:offset&reverse=:reverse&versions=:versions`.
+Note, if you put a value with a `:key` indexing is NOT conducted.
+If you wish to index the value, use `PUT /data/:environment/:name/?version=:version&ifVersion=:ifversion` instead.

 # FAQS